Indian Muslims face renewed stigma amid COVID-19 crisis | DW | 14.05.2020

-Muslims are reportedly facing a surge in threats and fake news targeted against them, after a religious meeting in March was identified as the source of a major infection cluster.
+Muslims in India are reportedly facing a surge in threats and fake news targeting them, after a religious meeting in March was identified as the source of a major infection cluster.
 Indian authorities deny these reports.

 After the Indian government linked hundreds of coronavirus cases to a Muslim gathering in March, social media users began spreading angry messages and sharing fake news articles purporting that Muslims were conspiring to spread the virus.